Contact structures, deformations and taut foliations: Topology of the space of taut and horizontal foliations

-On the other hand since the twisting number of a contact structure is a contactomorphism invariant and does not depend on the orientation of the plane field, the proof of Theorem \ref{Seifert_dis} shows that the space of taut foliations is also disconnected even if one only considers \emph{diffeomorphism classes} of unoriented foliations yielding the following \begin{thm} There exist infinitely many examples of manifolds admitting taut foliations $\mathcal{F}_0,\mathcal{F}_1$ that are homotopic as foliations but not as taut foliations.
-Furthermore, the same result holds true for diffeomorphism classes of unoriented foliations. \end{thm} Since the manifolds $\Sigma(2,3,6k-1)$ are non-Haken the notions of tautness and Reeblessness coincide and it follows that any homotopy between $\mathcal{F}_0$ and $\mathcal{F}_1$ in Theorem \ref{homotopy_Reeb} must have Reeb components.
-Moreover, these examples show that the space of taut foliations in a given homotopy class of plane fields can have more than one equivalence class up to deformation and diffeomorphism, but nonetheless we were only able to distinguish finitely many such equivalence classes.
+On the other hand since the twisting number of a contact structure is a contactomorphism invariant and does not depend on the orientation of the plane field, the proof of Theorem \ref{Seifert_dis} shows that the space of taut foliations is also disconnected even if one only considers \emph{diffeomorphism classes} of unoriented foliations yielding the following \begin{thm} There exist an infinite family of manifolds $M_n$ each admitting a pair of taut foliations $\mathcal{F}_0,\mathcal{F}_1$ that are homotopic as oriented foliations but not as taut foliations.
+Furthermore, the same result holds true for unoriented foliations or if one considers diffeomorphism classes of foliations. \end{thm} Since the manifolds $\Sigma(2,3,6k-1)$ are non-Haken the notions of tautness and Reeblessness coincide and it follows that any homotopy between $\mathcal{F}_0$ and $\mathcal{F}_1$ in Theorem \ref{homotopy_Reeb} must have Reeb components.
+Moreover, these examples show that the space of taut foliations in a given homotopy class of plane fields can have more than one equivalence class up to deformation and diffeomorphism, but nonetheless we can only distinguish finitely many such equivalence classes.

 It seems much more difficult to find examples where the number of equivalence classes is infinite.
-If instead one only considers deformation classes of taut foliations themselves, then it is possible to give examples where the number of components is infinite.
+If instead one only considers deformation classes of taut foliations themselves without quotienting out by the action of the diffeomorphism group of the manifold as well, then it is possible to give examples where the number of components is infinite.
 This uses not only the special structure of foliations on the unit cotangent bundle of a hyperbolic surface but also the structure of a foliation near torus leaves.